spesmilo/electrum-docs/hardfork.rst

 blockchain.

-By default, Electrum trusts the longest blockchain to be the valid Bitcoin blockchain.
+By default, Electrum trusts the longest blockchain to be the valid blockchain.
 Electrum is not able to know if block headers correspond to blocks that follow the Bitcoin Core or BU rules; it only checks that blocks have been mined with a valid Proof of Work, and that transactions are included in these blocks.

 Electrum has two different modes for fetching your wallet history: manual server selection and auto-connect.
 In auto-connect mode, Electrum will always request your wallet history from a node that has the longest blockchain.
 If auto-connect is disabled, your wallet history will be fetched from a server you choose.
-If there is a fork, you will want to select a server.
+If there is a fork, you will want to select your history server.
 This option is available in the GUI and from the command line.

 In addition, Electrum has two different modes for fetching the block headers used to verify your history: it can receive block headers from